Regal "Custom-Built" Guitars

 © 2018 — Kenneth Lelen — All Rights Reserved

-Almost every time someone buys a vintage Regal guitar, I get an email asking me what year their guitar was made.
-AI’ve told people for years, “Can’t give you a date.
+guitar was made.
+As I’ve told people for years, “Can’t give you a date.
 No one knows — yet."

 From 1928 to 1936 Regal Musical Instrument Co. of Chicago produced a large quantity but unknown number of "Custom-Built" acoustic guitars.
 It may have recorded manufacturing, distribution and sales data, but no such data has arisen, so guitar owners can't verify a date for their vintage Regals.